kilianpdrx/kilianpdrx.github.io/projects/Milieux_reactifs.md

 <div class="container py-3">

 <p>
-This project was carried out as part of the Reactive Media course at EPFL and focused on modeling plasma-assisted ignition in a hydrogen-air gas turbine.
+This project was carried out as part of the Reactive Media course at CentraleSupélec and focused on modeling plasma-assisted ignition in a hydrogen-air gas turbine.
 The objective was to study the influence of plasma discharges on ignition delay, gas temperature, and combustion stability.
 The work combined thermochemical modeling and simulation in a Perfectly Stirred Reactor (PSR) configuration.
 </p>